elvis-gene/Java-Web-Developer-Udacity/Notes.md

 - It automatically handles multiple client connections simultaneously.
 - It can be configured to forward requests with custom logic.
 - It can share heavyweight or universal components with each of its applications.

+### Java Servlets

+The <b>Servlet</b> class is the main connection between the apps you develop and the application server they run on.
+By extending  <b>Servlet</b>, you can create endpoints that handle incoming requests in a way specific to your application needs, and you can map specific request URLs to specialized servlets by adding entries to a <b>web.xml</b> file.
+The app server uses this configuration to instantiate and manage your servlets.
+It interacts with each through three standard methods,  <b>init</b>, <b>service</b>, and  <b>destroy</b>:

+-  <b>service</b> is where requests are handled, and the server will call this method when a request is routed to the servlet it's called on.
+-  <b>init</b> is where initialization of the servlet is handled, and the server will call this method directly after instantiating the servlet.
+-  <b>destroy</b> is where servlet resource cleanup is handled, and is called directly before the server terminates the servlet instance.

+### Java Application Files
+When you compile a Java program and package it to be run, the Java compiler creates what is called a Java ARchive, or JAR file.
+This file contains a compressed file hierarchy, with folders that represent Java packages that contain Java .class files, which are the compiled versions of .java source code files.
+It can also contain arbitrary resource files, either at the root level or deeply nested in the package hierarchy.
+These files often contain metadata related to the app or library contained in the JAR file, which can be read by any program that interacts with the JAR.

+When you want to deploy an app to an app server, you have to package it as a Web application ARchive, or WAR file.
+A WAR file is almost identical to a JAR file, but includes configuration files specific to web applications.
+When we copy a WAR file into the deployment directory of an app server, the server unpackages it, looks for a web.xml file, and uses that file to find the classes and resources required by the application.
+This uses advanced Java features like reflection and class loading to programmatically load Java class definitions and instantiate them which is quite a nifty trick!
+It allows us to dynamically load, start, stop, and replace any number of applications in a web server at any time.